lkeanfei/dex_clone/README.md

-# Crypto.com DEX Clone
+# DEX Clone

-A decentralized exchange (DEX) clone inspired by Crypto.com and Uniswap V2, built for educational purposes.
+A decentralized exchange (DEX) clone inspired by Uniswap V2, built for educational purposes.
 This project implements a constant product Automated Market Maker (AMM) on an EVM-compatible chain.

 ## Features